-By Members 13% of salary; Effective July 1, 2015, 11.5% of salary is deposited into the member's defined contribution account and 1.5% is applied to the defined benefit portion of the Combined Plan.
-Effective July 1, 2016, the member contribution rate is scheduled to increase to 14%.
-12.0% of salary will be deposited into the member's defined contribution account and 2.0% will be applied to the defined benefit portion.
+By Members 14% of salary; Effective July 1, 2016, 12.0% of salary is deposited into the member's defined contribution account and 2.0% is applied to the defined benefit portion of the Combined Plan.
 By Employers 14% of salaries is used to fund the defined benefit formula.